vrjkmr/song2vec/README.md

 This project was based on a [2017 talk by Spotify ML](https://youtu.be/HKW_v0xLHH4) on using AI to build predictive platforms.
 One of the topics in the talk revolved around leveraging NLP research on word embeddings ([word2vec](https://arxiv.org/abs/1301.3781)) to model track similarity.
 By modeling track similarity, a user can be recommended new and similar tracks based on the tracks they have listened to in the past.

 **Main idea:** Based on the assumption that users tend to listen to similar tracks in a sequence, one could build a word2vec model that learns a vector embedding for any given track, using the tracks that appear before and after it in different playlists.
-Once trained, the embedding weights would be organized in such a way that similar tracks would have similar vector embeddings.
+Once trained, the embedding weights would be organized in such a way that similar tracks would have similar vectors.

 ### Approach